 One day my teacher told me about a Kino MacGregor workshop in Edinburgh.
 She told me she’d be teaching an “energetic” style of yoga called Ashtanga – yeah, yeah, it’s yoga, thought me, and promptly signed up!
 After my first 3 full primary series classes in quick succession (Friday, Saturday, Sunday), and workshops on arm balances and back-bending, I was barely able to hold the steering wheel straight on my drive home!
 But I felt totally different; mysteriously tearful yet happy to have found such a disciplined approach to yoga that I knew would work for me.

 At the Edinburgh studio I’d purchased a tiny (and expensive) booklet containing little photos of each pose in the primary sequence; it was perfect and felt like a new found treasure.
-Some of the poses were hard to figure from the photos but I did my best and found I stayed on my mat longer, without clock watching to see if it was time to rush off and make dinner!
+Some of the poses were hard to figure from the photos but I did my best and found I stayed on my mat longer!
 There were lots of poses that seemed impossible but I started building up Sun Salutations; three of each, then five of each before slowly adding in a few more poses.
 Now I had a framework and I started to feel more empowered to make my practice my own.

 Everyone it seemed could chant the opening and closing mantras when I’d attended the Kino workshop.
 I wanted to learn too, so I turned to the back of my booklet and started memorising the Sanskrit chants.
 Soon I started chanting before my practise – I found this created a pause long enough to switch my attention from the rest of the day to my yoga.
 Somehow this little ritual also helped me to stay on my mat and stay in the present moment of my practice.